ELBrown11/CSC114/README.md

 ## Assignment #4
 * **task:** create a program that takes speed of a vehicle and hours traveled (via user input) <br/>
   and outputs a table with the distance traveled every hour
+  * include use of a while and for loops

 ## Assignment #5